Mackay Insurance Blog

 Hybrid special events include both a virtual and a local component.

-If you are reading through this blog post and thinking, "But I don't even know what kind of special event insurance I need”, don’t worry.
+Are you reading this blog thinking, "I don't even know what kind of event insurance I need”?

 1. Get your event details down on paper.

-- What is your event date?
+• What is your event date?

-- When will the actual special event start and end?
+• When will the actual special event start and end?

-- When will setup and teardown for your special event start and end?
+• When will setup and teardown for your special event start and end?

-- What is the schedule of events?
+• What is the schedule of activities?

-- Will you have sponsors involved?
+• Will you have sponsors involved?

-- Will you have volunteers at your event?
+• Will you have volunteers at your event?

-- Will you have performers or vendors at your event?
+• Will you have performers or vendors at your event?

-- Will your event include sports or interactive activities or games?
+• Will your event include sports or interactive activities or games?

-- Is your event local, virtual or hybrid?
+• Is your event local, virtual or hybrid?

-- Will your event include or cater to minors?
+• Will your event include or cater to minors?

 2. Schedule a call with your Mackay Insurance broker.

-Contact us at 613-966-5740 to chat about your special event insurance needs or visit us online for a fast free quote.
+Contact us at 613-966-5740 to chat about your coverage needs or apply online!

 Special-Event Insurance: When You Need It & How to Get It